Towards Automatic Sampling of User Behaviors for Sequential Recommender Systems: AutoSAM: the Proposed Method

 \subsubsection{Sequence Perplexity}

 In addition to sampling based on future predictions, it should also be attached great importance to considering the coherence with previous context.
-Inspired by perplexity (PP), which is widely used to evaluate the quality of sentences in Natural Language Processing (NLP) \cite{liu2016not,dathathri2019plug} with the definition as follows:
+Inspired by perplexity (PP), which is widely used to evaluate the quality of sentences in Natural Language Processing (NLP) \citep{liu2016not,dathathri2019plug} with the definition as:

-As words causing high perplexity tend to stray from the context, similarly, we insist that the items causing high perplexity may lack representativeness.
+As words causing high perplexity tend to stray from the context \cite{lin2024not}, similarly, we insist that the items causing high perplexity may lack representativeness.
 A natural idea is to assign lower sampling probabilities to the items whose predicted probabilities according to historical behaviors are lower than $1/PP(X)$, so as to reduce the perplexity and obtain informative sub-sets in some way.
-To this end, the sampler should be encouraged to drop $x_t$ ($a_t=0$) while $P(x_t|X_{<t}) < 1/PP(X)$, and select $x_t$ while $P(x_t|X_{<t}) > 1/PP(X)$.
+To this end, the sampler should be encouraged to drop $x_t$ ($a_t=0$) while $P(x_t|X_{<t}) < 1/PP(X)$, and select $x_t$ ($a_t=1$) while $P(x_t|X_{<t}) > 1/PP(X)$.

-Note that the perplexity can be transformed to cross-entropy, in practice, we employ the SRS to compute the approximate objective at each time step $t$.
+In practice, we employ the SRS to compute the approximate objective at each time step $t$.
 Besides, a relax factor is further conducted to control the strictness of the sampler.
 Above all, the reward can be defined as follow:

 where $b$ is the relax factor, by which we can indirectly control the global sampling ratio.
 Generally, the smaller $b$ will lead the sampler to be stricter.